rain1024/mono-bazel/README.md

 Hey Bazel! 🛠️
 Look at you, all cute and ready to build! 💖
 ```

+**Congratulations!
+You’ve successfully built and run your first Bazel application. 🎉**

 ## Build more awesome applications with Bazel